scientific-python/blog.scientific-python.org/content/posts/numpy/generator-rng/index.md

 ](distributions_seeded.png)

 Does that look good to you?
 It is not.
-If you need to have a determined sequence of points, there are other technics that would generate almost perfect histograms only using a fraction of the number of points which is used here.
+If you need to have a determined sequence of points, there are other techniques that would generate almost perfect histograms only using a fraction of the number of points which is used here.
 See [this article]({{< relref "../../scipy/qmc-basics" >}}) for more information on this.